chanzuckerberg/edu-design-system/docs/CODE_GUIDELINES.md

 Let's take a look at the following example:

-`.button--inverted`
+`.button--full-width`

 - `button` is the block name (“Block” being the “B” in BEM)
-- `--inverted` is a modifier, indicating a stylistic variation of the block (“Modifier” being the “M” in BEM)
+- `--full-width` is a modifier, indicating a stylistic variation of the block (“Modifier” being the “M” in BEM)

 Here's another example: